Pontiac Aztek: Reception

 GM forecast sales of up to 75,000 Azteks per year and needed to produce 30,000 annually to break even.
 Just 27,793 were sold in 2002, which was the model's best-selling year.

 Pricing of the Aztek was also an issue at launch: the vehicle was too expensive for its intended "Generation X" audience and was priced significantly higher than competing vehicles.
 After the 2001 model year, the GT model was dropped and pricing was slashed, in addition to extremely generous rebates and cut-rate financing instituted by GM in the wake of the terrorist attacks on September 11, 2001.

 The Aztek had among the highest CSI (Customer Satisfaction Index) scores in its class, and won the appellation of "Most Appealing Entry Sport Utility Vehicle" in 2001 from J.D.
 Power and Associates, an independent consumer survey organization which noted: "The Aztek scores highest or second highest in every APEAL component measure except exterior styling."

 Matthew DeBord of The Big Money argued that despite its poor reviews and sales, the Aztek was the car that, in the long run, could save GM.
 He praised GM for being daring and trying to create an entirely new market in vehicles, rather than simply copying successful formulas.
-He argued that the Aztek's failure is similar to the failure of the Apple's Newton and Mac Portable – two failed products that revolutionized the computer industry and became the basis for later successful products made by Apple.
+He argued that the Aztek's failure is similar to the failure of Apple's Newton and Macintosh Portable, both of which revolutionized the computer industry and became the basis for later successful products made by Apple.

 The car was featured through a tie-in in the sci-fi show Dark Angel in 2000–02.
-Walter White, the lead character of the 2008 crime TV show Breaking Bad, drove an Aztek.
-Jalopnik called it "one of the perfect examples of car casting in TV" and noted that the show had White's Aztek repainted in a unique "gray-beige-green tone" to match White's character's original job as a mild-mannered high school chemistry teacher.
+Walter White, the main protagonist of crime drama Breaking Bad, drives an Aztek in the series.
+Jalopnik called it "one of the perfect examples of car casting in TV" and noted that the show had Walter's Aztek repainted in a unique "gray-beige-green tone" to match the character's original job as a mild-mannered high school chemistry teacher.
 In 2015, Edmunds ranked the Aztek sixth among U.S. used car buyers aged 18 to 34, crediting the "Breaking Bad Effect" for making the car cool.

 The Aztek's "Design by Committee" was criticized in Steve McConnell's software design book, Code Complete 2.